 - It’s portable.
 The small size makes it easy to move from your bar to kitchen counter and its compact enough to accommodate the crowdest of spaces.

-Spirits age the same way inside a small oak barrel as they do in a larger barrel—the only difference is time.
+Spirits age the same way inside small barrels for sale as they do in a larger barrel — the only difference is time.
 Aging is simply a chemical reaction between the alcohol, the congeners produced during fermentation, oxidation, and the byproducts of the wooden barrel.
 These are affected by the alcohol content of the spirit, the level of charring in the oak barrel, humidity, the temperature in the aging area, the size of the barrel, and the length of time that aging takes place.